-Here’s How to Become a Work-From-Home Bookkeeper (You Could Earn $60/Hr!)
+Here’s How to Start a Work-From-Home Bookkeeping Business (You Could Earn $69/Hr!)

 It’s not that you’re a numbers nerd.
 It’s just that everything makes more sense in a spreadsheet with formulas and even cell spacing.

-Your nerdy – ahem, precise – tendencies could make you the perfect fit for a job as a virtual bookkeeper.
+Your nerdy – ahem, precise – tendencies could make you the perfect candidate to start your own work-from-home bookkeeping business.

 And no, you don’t have to have a CPA to be successful.
 In fact, all you really need are decent computer skills and a passion for helping business owners tackle real-world problems.

 Even better?
-You can earn up to $60 an hour, according to Ben Robinson, a certified public accountant and business owner who teaches others to become virtual bookkeepers.
+You can earn up to $69 an hour, according to Intuit, the creator of QuickBooks.
+Ben Robinson, a certified public accountant and business owner, teaches others to become virtual bookkeepers through his online courses at Bookkeepers.com.

 “A lot of — actually most — business owners struggle with keeping accurate and up-to-date bookkeeping records,” Robinson said.
 “What I soon discovered is that great bookkeepers are hard to find.
 And, when I did find a great bookkeeper who owned their own business, they were buried with clients and had a waiting list of business owners who wanted their books done.”

-After he sold his firm in January 2015, Robinson started learntobeabookkeeper.com to teach not only the technical side of bookkeeping but also the strategies for starting your own business.
+After he sold his firm in January 2015, Robinson started Bookkeepers.com to teach not only the technical side of bookkeeping but also the strategies for starting your own business.

 We spoke with Robinson about what it takes to become a virtual bookkeeper, as well as tips and advice for making this career track work for you.